Dysmenorrhea: Causes

 Membranous dysmenorrhea is a type of secondary dysmenorrhea in which the entire lining of the uterus is shed all at once rather than over the course of several days as is typical.
 Signs and symptoms include spotting, bleeding, abdominal pain, and menstrual cramps.
 The resulting uterine tissue is called a decidual cast and must be passed through the cervix and vagina.
 It typically takes the shape of the uterus itself.
 Membranous dysmenorrhea is extremely rare and there are very few reported cases.
 The underlying cause is unknown, though some evidence suggests it may be associated with ectopic pregnancy or the use of hormonal contraception.

 When laparoscopy is used for diagnosis, the most common cause of dysmenorrhea is endometriosis, in approximately 70% of adolescents.

-Other causes of secondary dysmenorrhea include leiomyoma, adenomyosis, ovarian cysts, pelvic congestion, and cavitated and accessory uterine mass.
+Other causes of secondary dysmenorrhea include leiomyoma, adenomyosis, ovarian cysts, pelvic congestion,and cavitated and accessory uterine mass.

 Risk factors

 Genetic factors, stress and depression are risk factors for dysmenorrhea.
 Risk factors for primary dysmenorrhea include: early age at menarche, long or heavy menstrual periods, smoking, and a family history of dysmenorrhea.

 Dysmenorrhea is a highly polygenic and heritable condition.
 There is strong evidence of familial predisposition and genetic factors increasing susceptibility to dysmenorrhea.
 There have been multiple polymorphisms and genetic variants in both metabolic genes and genes responsible for immunity which have been associated with the disorder.

 Three distinct possible phenotypes have been identified for dysmenorrhea which include "multiple severe symptoms", "mild localized pain", and "severe localized pain".
 While there are likely differences in genotypes underlying each phenotype, the specific correlating genotypes have not yet been identified.
 These phenotypes are prevalent at different levels in different population demographics, suggesting different allelic frequencies across populations (in terms of race, ethnicity, and nationality).

 Polymorphisms in the ESR1 gene have been commonly associated with severe dysmenorrhea.
-Variant genotypes in the metabolic genes such as CYP2D6 and GSTM1 have been similarly been correlated with an increased risk of severe menstrual pain, but not with moderate or occasional phentoypes.
+Variant genotypes in the metabolic genes such as CYP2D6 and GSTM1 have been similarly been correlated with an increased risk of severe menstrual pain, but not with moderate or occasional phenotypes.

 The occurrence and frequency of secondary dysmenorrhea (SD) has been associated with different alleles and genotypes of those with underlying pathologies, which can affect the pelvic region or other areas of the body.
 Individuals with disorders may have genetic mutations related to their diagnoses which produce dysmenorrhea as a symptom of their primary diagnosis.
 It has been found that those with fibromyalgia who have the ESR1 gene variation Xbal and possess the Xbal AA genotype are more susceptible to experiencing mild to severe menstrual pain resulting from their primary pathology.
 Commonly, genetic mutations which are a hallmark of or associated with specific disorders can produce dysmenorrhea as a symptom which accompanies the primary disorder.